 It need not be explained again why sugar from Porto Rico, like that from Hawaii, was sold in the United States at the duty-paid price, though itself free of duty.
-The imports from the island (or supplies, - since in the view of the law they are not "imports") had not been considerable before 1900, having ranged not far from 100 million pounds a year.
+The imports from the island (or supplies,-since in the view of the law they are not "imports") had not been considerable before 1900, having ranged not far from 100 million pounds a year.
 After the date when the favored treatment began, they rose fast.
 They doubled within three years, increased to nearly 500 millions in 1909, and were (in round numbers) 765 millions in 1913.
 Call it subsidy, bonus, protection, whatever name you will: the obvious fact was that the American consumer paid the full tax, which went, however, not to the federal Treasury but to the Porto Rican planters.

 Whether the planters made unusual profits depended, as in the case of Hawaii and Louisiana, on their facilities for production.
 According as these were more or less good, the bonus operated either to put extra gains into their pockets or to sustain them with no exceptional profit in an industry carried on under unfavorable conditions.
 The rapid and continuous increase of the sugar output seemed to indicate that the conditions were favorable and that the planters profited handsomely.
-When an industry doubles its output every five years (such was roughly the rate at which Porto Rican sugar increased during the decade 1900-1010) it is reasonable to infer that the profits are more than generous.
+When an industry doubles its output every five years (such was roughly the rate at which Porto Rican sugar increased during the decade 1900-1910) it is reasonable to infer that the profits are more than generous.
 On the other hand, well-informed persons state that the land readily available for sugar growing is limited.
 Though some parts of the island have land equal to the best in Cuba, there is not enough for indefinite extension.
 Porto Rico is everywhere mountainous; the flat areas along the coast and in the valleys, alone available for sugar culture, are not large.
-Hence the prediction was made that even with the bonus from the sugar duty the output, while it might approach 1,000 millions, could not exceed that quantity.1
+Hence the prediction was made that even with the bonus from the sugar duty the output, while it might approach 1,000 millions, could not exceed that quantity.41 have allowed a profit without the bonus.

-In Porto Rico, as in Hawaii, the situation led to attempts to extend cultivation and push the yield.
-Sugar growing was made profitable under conditions that would not have allowed a profit without the bonus.
 Rainfall and water supply again were of the first importance.
-The island is divided from east to west by a mountainous ridge, which causes the precipitation (here chiefly borne by northeast winds) to be heavy on the northern side, but on the southern side insufficient for the cane's need of abundant moisture.2 The insular government undertook great irrigation works, involving the expenditure of millions of borrowed money,3 all for promoting sugar cane culture; with
+The island is divided from east to west by a mountainous ridge, which causes the precipitation (here chiefly borne by northeast winds) to be heavy on the northern side, but on the southern side insufficient for the cane's need of abundant moisture.
+42 The insular government undertook great irrigation works, involving the expenditure of millions of borrowed money, 43 all for promoting sugar cane culture; with the expectation, of course, that payments by the planters for the water would make the investment remunerative.
+From the engineer's point of view, even from that of the zealous colonial administrator, these were most excellent projects.
+But the economist must question whether they represented a fruitful investment, resting as they did on the unstable foundation of prices raised by the effect of duties.